-The Board of Directors is currently comprised of seven members, five of whom are elected annually by our unitholders and two of whom are appointed by SPGS.
+The Board of Directors is currently comprised of seven members, five of whom are elected annually by our unitholders and two of whom are appointed by SPGS (the "Manager").
 Warren G. Lichtenstein, the Chairman and Chief Executive Officer of our Manager, has served as the Chairman of the Board of Directors and Chief Executive Officer since July 15, 2009.
 We determined it was in the Company's best interest to combine the roles of Chairman and Chief Executive Officer to ensure a strong leadership for the Board, particularly since SPGS is tasked with the day-to-day management of the Company.
 We do not have a Lead Independent Director.
 Rather, the Company's five independent directors, who are the sole members of the Audit, Compensation and Nominating Committees, provide strong independent leadership for each of those three committees.
 The independent directors meet in executive session from time to time, as deemed appropriate in their discretion, in their various capacities, and as the Audit Committee, the three independent directors meet in executive sessions with our outside auditors on a regular basis.
+At each such meeting of the independent directors, in lieu of having a Lead Independent director, the directors rotate the presiding position among the chairs of the board committees.